nuprl/retic_performance/gm-pepm-2018/talk/README.md

 For example, if the language includes a function `read` that accepts keyboard input from a user, the user acts an un-checked source of data.
-Similarly, if the language has a function for de-serializing a value from a file or a port, that byte stream is most likely an un-checked source of values.
+Similarly, if the language has a function for de-serializing a value from a file or a port, that byte stream is an un-checked source of values.
 Another example, of course, is calls through a foreign function interface, and this includes calls to the runtime system.
 When you invoke a primitive operation, like addition, you're interacting